Twist automorphisms and Poisson structures

-Recall that we can naturally quantized $\cU^{\bullet}$ if a Poisson structure is given.
-It is easy to lift a Poisson endomorphism $\tw_{t}^{\bullet}$ to a quantum endomorphism for the quantization of $\cU^{\bullet}$.
-Moreover, the above results concerning Poisson twist endomorphism remain true after the quantization (Section \ref{sec:Quantization}).
+Recall that we can naturally quantize $\cU^{\bullet}$ if a compatible Poisson structure is given.
+Then we can lift a Poisson twist endomorphism to a quantum twist endomorphism.
+Conversely, the classical limit of a quantum twist endomorphism is a Poisson twist endomorphism.
+See Remarks~\ref{rem:Poisson_quantum_variation} and \ref{rem:X-Poisson_quantum_variation}.